gianarb/gianarb.github.com/_posts/2016-01-16-swarm-scales-your-containter-for-free.markdown

 changefreq: yearly
 ---

+[Gourmet](https://github.com/gianarb/gourmet) is a work in progress application that allow you to execute little applications on an isolated environment, it dowloads your manifest and runs it in a container.
-Serverless, container, Aws lambda, [Gourmet](https://github.com/gianarb/gourmet) burs on this ideas, to improve my go knowledge and to work with the Docker API I am happy to share my idea and my tests with Swam an easy way to scale this type of application.
+I start this application to improve my go knowledge and to work with the Docker API I am happy to share my idea and my tests with Swam an easy way to scale this type of application.

-Gourmet exposes an HTTP api, route `/project`, method POST that wait a body similar to
+Gourmet exposes an HTTP API available at the `/project` endpoint that accept a JSON request body like:

 {% highlight json %}
 {